Nariod14/EVE-Online-Manufacturing-Optimizer/README.md

 ## Setup and Installation

 1. Download and Extract from the releases on the right side
-2. Simply open the ManOptimize.exe.
+2. Simply open the EMO.exe.
 It should open your browser to 127.0.0.1:5000.
 If it doesn't, go there on any browser while the app is open.
 3. Follow the onscreen instructions!

 ## Usage